Xtra-Computing/raintreebook/README.md

 ## Disclaimer

-**Disclaimer:** The opinions expressed in this book belong to the author himself and do not reflect the position of his employer.
+The opinions expressed in this book belong to the author himself and do not reflect the position of his employer.

 ---

 ## Copyright Notice

-**Copyright Notice**

 This work is distributed for research and educational purposes only.
 You are free to share, distribute, and use this content for non-commercial research purposes, provided that you attribute the work to the author.
 For commercial use or any other purposes not covered by this license, please contact the author for permission.

-**Copyright © 2025 - All rights reserved by the author.**
+Copyright © 2025 - All rights reserved by the author.

 ---